nus-cs2103-AY2324S1/ip/README.md

 Examples:
 * `priority 2 0` : Sets the task indexed at 2 to priority level 0.
 * `priority 5 3` : Sets the task indexed at 5 to priority level 3.
-* `priority 1 6` : Error message displayed saying "OOPS!!!
-Please provide a valid priotity level from 0 to 3.".
+* `priority 1 6` : Error message displayed saying `OOPS!!!
+Please provide a valid priotity level from 0 to 3.`.
-* `priority 5 -3` : Error message displayed saying "OOPS!!!
-Please provide a valid priotity level from 0 to 3.".
+* `priority 5 -3` : Error message displayed saying `OOPS!!!
+Please provide a valid priotity level from 0 to 3.`.

 <br>